By Lauren Nagel

 - The Relationship Between Motor Poles and Kv

-After performing the calculations, we will be using the Series 1580 test stand to confirm our results.
+After performing the calculations, we will use the Series 1585 test stand to confirm our results.

 Part 1: How to Determine the Number of Poles in a Brushless Motor